skolbot.AI Chatbot for Schools

 24/7 availability aligned with real prospect behaviour

 The chatbot never sleeps.
 This is a decisive advantage when 67% of activity happens outside office hours and the peak falls on Sunday evening.
-Skolbot data shows that during the UCAS peak period, 81% of interactions occur outside office hours.
+Skolbot data shows that during the OUAC deadline period, 81% of interactions occur outside office hours.
 Without a chatbot, those prospects leave without an answer and, in most cases, do not return.

 Analytics as a decision tool, not a decorative dashboard

-The Skolbot dashboard revealed that the most-asked question after tuition fees (89%) was "Do you offer placement programmes?"
+The Skolbot dashboard revealed that the most-asked question after tuition fees (89%) was "Do you offer co-op placements?"
 (78%).
-ABA repositioned placements as the lead element on its homepage and campaigns.
-This single change, identified through chatbot analytics, increased click-through to programme pages by 23%.
+PBA repositioned co-ops as the lead element on its homepage and campaigns.
+This single change, identified through chatbot analytics, increased click-through to program pages by 23%.

 Lessons learned and watch-outs